divyamary/GoUbiquitous/README.md

 Go Ubiquitous
 ===================================

 A watch face for the sunshine app which runs on an Android Wear Device.
+This project is a part of the Android Developer Nanodegree.
+This app works on both round and square face watches and displays the current time as well as the high and low temperatures of a particlar location.

 License
 -------